Manhattan’s Famed Halston House Sells for $18 Million

 The property was originally listed in 2015 for $40 million, and its price was cut considerably during its four years on the market.
 Located on the Upper East Side, the 7,500-square-foot house has four bedrooms, five bathrooms, an elevator, garage, roof terrace and, in the backyard, a greenhouse.
 The exterior of the house is made of corduroy concrete, a hallmark of Brutalism, a style that Rudolph was known for using in much of his work.

-The new owner is anonymous, but the house was previously listed with Howard Morrel and Leslie Hirsch at Engel & Volkers.
+The new owner is reportedly fashion designer Tom Ford, and the house was previously listed with Howard Morrel and Leslie Hirsch at Engel & Volkers.